 - 1/2 tsp nutmeg

-- 8 Tbs (1/2) cup raisins (or 1 full cup if not using currants too) (Since grapes are part of the Dirty Dozen, I like to use organic raisins)
+- 8 Tbs (1/2) cup raisins (or 1 full cup if not using currants too) I like to use organic raisins when possible

 - 3 Tbs chopped candied citron pieces (optional)

 * The original recipe calls for suet, but good quality suet that is appropriate for use in baking is hard to find these days.
-If you have a good source of suet, then feel free to substitute that to be more authentic, but if not, then coconut oil and butter are good substitutes.
-(If you decided to use coconut oil, I recommend using an expeller-pressed refined coconut oil if you want a more neutral flavor rather than a coconut flavor in your pie) If the beef you are using has a higher fat content, you can also adjust the amount of butter or coconut oil that you use.
+If you have a good source of suet, then feel free to substitute that to be more authentic, but if not, then tallow, coconut oil, and butter are good substitutes – preferably in that order.
+Tallow is rendered suet, so it would be the closest thing (although there is a difference between kidney fat suet and regular suet, but for this pie I don’t think it would make as big of a difference as it would for puddings), and if you can’t find that then coconut oil would probably be the next closest substitute as far as consistency when baking even though it’s not the most historically-accurate ingredient (If you decided to use coconut oil, I recommend using an expeller-pressed refined coconut oil if you want a more neutral flavor rather than a coconut flavor in your pie) If the beef you are using has a higher fat content, you can also adjust the amount of butter or coconut oil that you use.
 I was using an 85% ground beef, so 1/3 cup was about the right amount for me, but if you have a leaner beef, then you might want to increase the amount of butter or coconut oil by a little.

-- In a large bowl, combine chopped apples, softened butter or coconut oil, cider, spices, and fruit.
+- In a large bowl, combine chopped apples, chopped suet (or your suet substitute), cider, spices, and fruit.
 Add the beef and apple cider and mix well until all ingredients are thoroughly combined.

-- Line a 9″ pie plate with your favorite pie pastry recipe (See below).
+- Line a 9″ pie plate with your favorite pie pastry recipe (If you don’t have a favorite pastry recipe I recommend this pie crust recipe).

 - Pour the mincemeat filling inside, spreading it evenly, and then put on the top crust.
 Seal the crust around the edge with a fork and cut little slivers in the middle to let out steam.